 Jumping to the fact, if you want to apply for masters degree course, I highly recommend you to apply by yourself.
-And this article will help you to process from the very beginning till the time of VISA.
+And this article will help you to get processed from the very beginning to the VISA processing period.

 Needless to say, running after consultancies will only cost you tons and tons of money.
-You can use that money for the flight cost and shopping stuff.
+You can actually save that money for the flight cost and shopping stuffs.

-It’s a lengthy process, but if you follow my instruction and guide properly, it will not be hard for you.
+It’s a lengthy process, but if you follow the correct instructions and guide thoroughly, you’ll get through easily.

 Why is this article legitimate?
-I applied all by myself and right now I’m here in Oslo writing this. 😀 Trust me, the consultancies will charge you a minimum of Rs 70,000 – Rs 100,000 by just simply uploading documents for you.
+I applied all by myself, and right now I’m here in Oslo writing this. 😀 Trust me, the consultancies will charge you a minimum of Rs 70,000 – Rs 100,000 by just simply uploading documents for you.
 You have to do everything by yourself even if you’re applying through them.

-- Almost all the courses are taught in English in Public Universities.
+Almost all the courses they teach are in English in Public Universities.

-- Not all courses are free and there are some private Universities who charge you for tuition fee.
+Not all courses are free,c and there are some private Universities who charge you for tuition fee.
 Do some research before applying.

-- The application generally opens from October 1st till the end of December.
-This means in that period of time, you have to register your application from the online portal.
+The application generally opens from October 1st till the end of December.
+This means that period of time, you have to register your application from the online portal.

-- No property valuation or income proof is required.
-However, you must transfer the certain amount (approx 13 lakh+) directly to the Norwegian Bank after your receive the offer letter.
+No property valuation or income proof is required.
+However, you must transfer the certain amount (approx 15 lakh+) directly to the Norwegian Bank after you receive the offer letter.
 How, When, and Where to transfer will be informed by the University after you get an acceptance letter.

-- You need to pay fooding and housing by yourself.
+You need to pay food and housing by yourself.
 University will help you to get housing as well.